luxonauta/luxacss/README.md

 > luxa is a minimalist CSS framework.

+luxa now have documentation with examples, see [here](https://luxonauta.github.io/luxadocs/)!

+You can also see the [collection on Codepen](https://codepen.io/collection/XbOwvm) :sparkling_heart:

 Simple and focused, its goal is to provide a lightweight solution that can be easily implemented in any development context.

 With simple class names like `.lx-btn` or `.lx-row`, and a simple modifier system, like `.is-left`.